welltech-com/recompose-logger/README.md

 ```

 Other plugin options:
-- `supportLibDependency [String; available: "none", "implementation", "api", "compileOnly"; default: "implementation"]` - type of dependency on support lib.
-  May be useful in multi-module project (for example: in app module use "implementation", in other modules "compileOnly")
 - `enabled [Boolean]` - when false, plugin don't add any additional code for debug functionality.
-By default it false for release and true for debug
+It false for release and true for debug by default
+- `supportLibConfigurationName [String, default: debugImplementation]` - configuration name of support lib dependency.
+  Should be changed if you change the logic for `enabled`.
+For example if you have flavor `dev` and `enabled` configured
+on this flavor you should set `supportLibConfigurationName = "devImplementation"`
 - `tag [String, default: "RecompositionLog"]` - tag for recomposition logs.
 - `useRebugger [Boolean]` - use [Rebugger](https://github.com/theapache64/rebugger) for logging (experimental)